-On a road trip to Zion National Park, we made a stop at Capitol Reef National Park.
+On a road trip to Zion National Park in Utah, we made a stop at Capitol Reef National Park.
 This was a great halfway mark for us between Salt Lake City and Zion National Park.
 Who knew we would find such a hidden gem!
-The whole family loved our adventures at Capitol Reef National Park.
+The whole family loved our adventures at Capitol Reef country.

 As soon as you pass the Visitor Center for Capitol Reef National Park, you will see a boardwalk and parking area on your left.
 This is a viewing area for petroglyphs.
 You can walk right up to the rock wall with lots of petroglyphs.
 The kids will love using the telescopes to get an even closer view.

 You will see families holding hands and even animals.
 Our kids loved it!
 They spent a lot of time just trying to come up with the story and what the Native Americans were trying to tell us about their family and life.

 If you want a longer adventure, there is a boardwalk that you can walk down to hunt for more petroglyph drawings.
 It was like an Easter egg hunt for the kids!

 If you are feeling a little more adventurous, take the family on 1.8 mile hiking trail to see Hickman Bridge.
 This hike is climbs up and up and up towards Hickman Bridge.